GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-* Context: Contextual preamble for the language model.
+* Context: Contextual preamble for the generative AI model.
 A string giving context for the discussion.

 * Temperature: Controls the randomness of the output.
 Values can range over [0,1], inclusive.
 A value closer to 1 will produce responses that are more varied, while a value closer to 0 will typically result in less surprising responses from the model.